-To switch between workspaces, click on the workspace switcher located on the Launcher.
-This utility allows you to toggle through the workspaces (whether they contain open applications or not), and choose the one you want to use.
+If you've activated the workspace switcher as described above, you can switch between workspaces by clicking on the workspace switcher icon located on the Launcher.
+This utility allows you to toggle through the workspaces (whether they contain open applications or not) and choose the one you want to use.